ThatOpen/web-ifc-viewer/CONTRIBUTING.md

 Finally, `;` means the end of the instance declaration.

 So, esentially, what `#6= IFCCARTESIANPOINT((0.,0.,0.));` means is: This is an instance of _IfcCartesianPoint_ with ID _6_ and only one property, of type _number set_, that contains 3 numbers (representing X, Y and Z) whose value is _0_.
-Not hard, right?
+Easy, right?
 However, there are properties that can be references to other objects.
 For example:

     #6= IFCCARTESIANPOINT((0.,0.,0.));